 - feeling grateful that you can support something that needs your support?

-- wondering whether you’ve got away with as little as possible?
+- wondering whether you’ve got away with giving as little as possible?

 - concerned about what other people might think?